 It was understandable at that time that elections should evoke such strong emotions since the state had gone through the most controversial of all elections in 1987 and 1989.
 The use of money added with increased number of violent incidences marked the two elections in just a span of 2 years.
 It is recalled by many that the darker side of elections started from 1982 in Nagaland especially in some districts.
-Later by 1993 the armed cadres of the Naga national political groups had also started to involve themselves in the state assembly elections.
+Later by 1993 the armed cadres of the Naga national political groups had also started to involve in the state assembly elections.

 Much water has flowed in the last four decades that the church in Nagaland has finally accepted that elections are here to stay.
 It has taken a bold step not to shy away anymore from condemning the corrupt practices during elections.
 It has changed its relationship with elections from that of hate to love.
 Can the Church in Nagaland take another bold step and start leading by example?